Aston Villa stun Arsenal with Buendia's last-gasp winner

-BIRMINGHAM, England, Dec 6 : Aston Villa ended Premier League leaders Arsenal's long unbeaten run as Emiliano Buendia scored with virtually the last kick of the game to secure a 2-1 victory that put his side right in the thick of the title battle at Villa Park on Saturday.
+BIRMINGHAM, England, Dec 6 : Aston Villa ended Premier League leaders Arsenal's long unbeaten run as Emiliano Buendia scored with virtually the last kick of the game to secure a thrilling 2-1 win that put his side right in the thick of the title battle at Villa Park on Saturday.

 It looked as though Leandro Trossard's equaliser would extend Arsenal's run without a defeat to 19 games in all competitions but a scintillating duel was decided in dramatic fashion when Buendia fired home after a late scramble.

-Matty Cash drove home a low shot to give Villa the lead in the 39th minute to reward his side's adventure.

-Arsenal responded after the break with Trossard equalising from close range seven minutes after the restart after Villa keeper Emiliano Martinez deflected a ball into his path.
+Matty Cash drove home a low shot to give Villa the lead in the 39th minute to reward his side's positive approach before substitute Trossard equalised from close range seven minutes after the restart with his 50th Premier League goal.

 After that it was a whirlwind of attacking play with both sides unwilling to settle for a point.
 But it was Villa who secured a ninth win in their last 10 Premier League games to spark delirious celebrations from the home fans.